JesperDramsch/phd-thesis/3d-time-warping-for-4d-data/index.rst

 in image- and video-processing applications.
 Supervised methods largely work off the assumptions in Optical Flow (Dosovitskiy et al. 2015;
 Ranjan and Black 2017).
-FlowNet (Dosovitskiy et al. 2015) implements an Encoder-Decoder CNN architecture.
+FlowNet (Dosovitskiy et al. 2015) implements an Encoder-Decoder convolutional neural network architecture.
 It has reached wide reception in the field, and several modifications were implemented; namely, FlowNet 2.0 (Ilg et al. 2017) improving accuracy, and LiteFlowNet (Hui, Tang, and Change Loy 2018) reducing the computational cost.
 SpyNet (Ranjan and